-These Awards are not open to Class B non-voting (organizational and individual) members.
+With the exception of the IDEA Award, the Awards of Excellence are not open to Class B non-voting (organizational and individual) members.
 This includes: Provincial, territorial and federal governments in Canada; Governing authorities in other countries; Not-for-profits; Businesses; Educational institutions; and Individuals.

 The CCNC Awards Program promotes a principled and effective adjudication process.
 A volunteer peer jury conducts a review of all submissions and selects the successful candidates.
 The recipients are celebrated at the CCNC’s annual summit.
 The jury may decide to not bestow an award in any given year.
 The current standing CCNC Board of Directors, and by extension their municipalities, are not eligible to serve on the Awards Program Jury.

 Nominations are OPEN!
 Nominate your municipality by June 12, 2023.